hdShang/arxiv-daily/docs/cs-LG/2025-08-13/papers/250810115v1-less-is-more-learning-graph-tasks-with-just-llms.md

 ---
 layout: default
-title: Less is More: Learning Graph Tasks with Just LLMs
+title: "Less is More: Learning Graph Tasks with Just LLMs"
 ---

 # Less is More: Learning Graph Tasks with Just LLMs